HL7/fhir-ips/pages/ipsStructure.md

 The Immunizations Section defines a patient's current immunization status and pertinent immunization history.
 The primary use case for the Immunization Section is to enable communication of a patient's immunization status.
-The section includes current immunization status, and may contain the entire immunization history that is relevant to the period of time being summarized.
+The section includes current immunization status and the entire clinically pertinent immunization history that is known.

 ## History of Procedures